havlan/mini-sentinl-tutorial/docs/README.md

 ## How to use Sentinl watchers

-- A Sentinl watcher could be used in several ways, the most intuitive way is to create one directly from a visualization or from a visualization saved in your dashboard.
+- The most intuitive way is to create a watcher is directly from a visualization or from a visualization saved in your dashboard.
   - In order to do this, you need to create a visualization of your data.
-  - My data in all of the tutorials is a randomly generated ip, (Literally bash RANDOM and a timestamp).

 - Important aspects:
 	- Creating watchers from a visualization: